yanokwa/hello-world/README.md

 Hello!

-I created this branch to walk through the setup process of creating a new branch.
+I created this branch to walk through the setup process of creating a new branch and merging with existing branch.